-The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and it scored 80 out of 100 in our testing.
+The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

-Almost everything else I tested folds up with a kickstand.
+Almost everything else in this guide folds up with a kickstand.
 The JJN goes the other way.
 It is one solid 30 by 54 inch tempered-glass module.
 You bolt it down and forget about it.
-The 16BB N-type cells and transparent-backsheet bifacial design pull extra watts off reflected light.
-And they do it at a price closer to a no-name panel than the branded kits.
+JJN says the 16BB N-type cells and transparent-backsheet bifacial design pull extra watts off reflected light.
+And it does that per watt, a price closer to a no-name panel than to any of the branded kits here.

 Now: